altayaydemir/altay-dot-wtf/data/books/the-best-interface-is-no-interface.md

 I am fond of the doze and accuracy of sarcasm in Krishna's tone, and I'm glad that he joined Google to work on the pain-points he addressed in this book.

-It's not a surprise many companies are already implementing some of the things he proposed, and hopefully more to come...
+It's not a surprise many companies are already implementing some of the things he proposed, and hopefully more to come.

 ## Let's Make an App!